bootlin/snagboot/README.md

 ## Contributing

 Contributions are welcome!
-Since Snagboot concentrates many different recovery techniques and protocols, we try to keep the code base as structured as possible.
+Since Snagboot includes many different recovery techniques and protocols, we try to keep the code base as structured as possible.
 Please consult the [contribution guidelines](CONTRIBUTING.md).